menna4/phoneValidator/README.md

 Phone Validator is an application used to validate some African countries phone numbers

-## Technologies and libraries used
+# Technologies and libraries used

+## Backend Libraries
 - Spring boot
 - Docker
 - Spring JPA

 - JUnit and Mockito for unit testing

+## Front end Libraries (a template was used and altered)
+- Javascript
+- HTML, bootstrap and CSS

+- Kendo Grid for table view

 ## Installation